Bertram Bowyer, 2nd Baron Denham

 Bertram Stanley Mitford Bowyer, 2nd Baron Denham (3 October 1927 – 1 December 2021), was a British Conservative politician, hereditary peer, writer and member of the House of Lords.
 He is one of few people to have served in the governments of five different prime ministers.

 Family background

 Born in Newport Pagnell, Denham was educated at Eton and King's College, Cambridge.
 He was the youngest child and second son of George Bowyer, 1st Baron Denham, and succeeded his father to become 2nd Baron Denham and 2nd Baronet, of Weston Underwood, when he died in 1948, his elder brother having been killed in the Second World War.
-In 1950, he also succeeded his kinsman, Sir George Bowyer, Bt., as 10th Baronet, of Denham Court.
+In 1950, he also succeeded his kinsman, Sir George Bowyer, 9th Baronet, in the Bowyer baronetcy of Denham Court, becoming the 10th Baronet.

 Denham's mother was the Hon.
 Daphne Freeman-Mitford (1895–1996), youngest daughter of Bertram Freeman-Mitford, 1st Baron Redesdale, making Denham a first cousin of the Mitford sisters and their brother Thomas (Tom).